 3. Do a right click and select “Copy References To”.

 4. Here you can either select “New Library” to create a new library with the selected references or “Choose Library” to manually select a library for copying the references.

 5. You can also find the recent library in this menu which you can select for transferring the references.

-Basic Steps: (after backing up your library > File > Compressed Library (.enlx))
+Back up your EndNote library > File > Compressed Library (.enlx))

 Save a copy of library > File > Save a copy